Skip to main contentCarbon Design System

 Content switcher

-Content switchers allow users to toggle between alternate views of similar or related content within the same space on the screen.
+Content switchers allow users to toggle between two or more content sections within the same space on the screen.

 Live demo